Associate Professor of Chemistry

-Jai Shanata, Assistant Professor of Chemistry and Faculty Director of Cornell College's pre-health sciences program (Dimensions), is an organic chemist who specializes in chemical biology.
+Jai Shanata, Assistant Professor of Chemistry and Faculty Advisor of Cornell College's pre-health sciences program (Dimensions), is an organic chemist who specializes in chemical biology.
 Jai teaches courses in Organic Chemistry, General Chemistry (Chemical Principles), and an advanced topics course in pharmacology and chemical biology.
 His lab’s research focuses on the application of organic chemistry and biophysical methods to understand the role that cell membranes play in drug side effects and off target effects by applying single-molecule studies of ion channels in planar lipid bilayers.
 Jai’s long-term research goal is to facilitate personalized medicine, especially health decisions regarding the interaction of nutrition and drugs.
 Jai enjoys conversations about philosophy of science and loves advising students about graduate programs and careers in the sciences and health sciences.
 Click here to contact Jai.

 - Ph.D. in Chemistry, Caltech, 2011

 - B.A. in Biochemistry and Molecular Biology, Philosophy, and Chemistry (triple major), Cornell College, 2005

 - Assistant Professor of Chemistry, Loyola University New Orleans, 2011-2014